Rocketmakers/armstrong_legacy/README.md

     └── armstrong.css
 ```

-#### _base.scss

-This file is imported by bicep as a mandatory import.
-It contains base settings, [normalize](http://necolas.github.io/normalize.css/), the grid and some essential layout tools for bicep

 #### _buttons.scss

 Self explanatory really.
 Adds some plain sensible cross browser defaults for button controls.
-This includes button, submit and any element with class of button
+This includes button and submit.
+The out of the box classes are 'positive' and 'negative', which are green and red respectively.

 #### _cards.scss